When most people hear “outsourcing,” they think of call centers or back-office activities shipped overseas to save money.

 For example, instead of hiring a large development team, a company might outsource to a partner that builds and maintains its applications.
 Later, that partner gains a deep understanding of the company’s systems and becomes a trusted advisor.

-In industries like retail, consumer goods, or electronics, production outsourcing is a core business strategy.
+In industries such as retail, consumer goods, and electronics, production outsourcing is a core business strategy.
 Instead of investing heavily in their own factories, companies form long-term partnerships with manufacturers who can produce goods at scale.

 These relationships are strategic because production is so central to the business.